ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 ## Private Entity Collections

-Private entity collection can be defined by using the `_` prefix for the collection name.
+Private entity collections are defined by using the `_` prefix for the collection name.

 ```ts
 const todoConfig = entityConfig({